 The following competencies are required of an officer who fulfils the role of a Regulatory Support Officer (or similarly termed role) for the Competent Authority.
-An officer must be able to demonstrate that they meet the relevant competencies below before they begin to undertake this function.
+An officer must be able to demonstrate that they meet the relevant competencies below y number 9 before they begin to undertake this function.
 Regulatory Support Officers must not be permitted to deliver official controls which are inspections, monitoring, surveillance, verification, audit, and sampling which it is anticipated may be used as evidence in formal enforcement measures.
+These officers must not be authorised to deliver official controls.